bumblePrime/Database-Bot/README.md

-# Digital-Media-Bot
+# Database-Bot

 This project is made around a simple bot that at the time of writing, is non-intelligent.
 All it does is searches a database of media files that are stored on a local machine.
-While prototyping this idea I implemented the bot in a CLI environment(check branch titled **CLI-Prototype** (https://github.com/bumblePrime/Digital-Media-Bot/tree/CLI-Prototype)) and later integrated the bot with telegram and deployed it on heroku so that it can be used at all times from anywhere.
+While prototyping this idea I implemented the bot in a CLI environment(check branch titled **CLI-Prototype** (https://github.com/bumblePrime/Database-Bot/tree/CLI-Prototype)) and later integrated the bot with telegram and deployed it on heroku so that it can be used at all times from anywhere.
 My own bot has been up since 03 March 2021 9:45 PM IST and I am regularly adding more and more personalised abilities to it.
 This bot can be repurposed to serve as an inventory bot or many other scenarios as well where one wishes to check availability.

-This repository is like a template that can be used to design your own Media Bot as I like to call it.
+This repository is like a template that can be used to design your own Data Bot as I like to call it.
+My current use case for it is to search a media database so the instructions will follow that trend.
+But you can just as easily go with any other database and folow the same instructions to deploy.
-You will need a database of your media files, I've made mine using a script I wrote in python that is also availabe at https://github.com/bumblePrime/Digital-Media-Organizer that outputs a sqlite database.
+So to design your own media bot you will need a database of your media files, I've made mine using a script I wrote in python that is also availabe at https://github.com/bumblePrime/Digital-Media-Organizer that outputs a sqlite database.
 Once you have your own database,copy that file into the current directory and go to `creds.py` file and place the name of database and the name of table inside the database to be searched.

 You will also need heroku account and telegram API token.
 The former can be made by visiting heroku website.